Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     ```bash
     mvn archetype:generate -Dfilter=org.alfresco:
     ```

     You'll be prompted to select the archetype you want.
 The previously available archetypes, `alfresco-amp-archetype` and `share-amp-archetype` will still show up as an option, however these archetypes are not part of Alfresco SDK 4.2.

-    Attention: You'll need double quotes around the filter part if you are using Windows Powershell: `mvn archetype:generate "-Dfilter=org.alfresco:"`.
+    > **Note:** You'll need double quotes around the filter part if you are using Windows PowerShell: `mvn archetype:generate "-Dfilter=org.alfresco:"`.

     The output looks something like this:

     ```text
     [INFO] Generating project in Interactive mode
     [INFO] No archetype defined.
 Using maven-archetype-quickstart (org.apache.maven.archetypes:maven-archetype-quickstart:1.0)